davidramezani/MetropolitanMuseumOfArt/README.md

 # Android Clean MVVM architecture

 The solution is built in a multi-module structure and attempts to use the latest tools and libraries.
-In a summary:
+In summary:

 * Entirely written in Kotlin.
-* Uses MVVM Architecture, Clean Architecture, Clean Code.
+* Uses MVVM Architecture, Clean Architecture, and Clean Code.
-* Uses Room as data persistence, Retrofit for network request handling.
+* Uses Room as data persistence and Retrofit for network request handling.
 * Uses Kotlin Coroutines throughout threading.
 * Uses Hilt for dependency injection
-* Uses Material design Library
+* Uses Material Design Library

 ### The basic flow looks like this :